wp-plugins/nicescrollr/readme.md

 + Highly customizable
 + For use on the frontend and / or the backend
 + Hide cursor and scrollbar
-+ more to come
++ compatible with "cbParallax"

-It is highly customizable trough its extensive options panel, giving you full control over (almost) every native Nicescroll option.
+It is highly customizable trough its extensive options panel, giving you full control the native Nicescroll options.

-### Requirements ###
+== Requirements ==

 Nothing that's not already built-in into WordPress.